 Fibonacci in Nature (K-2)

 In this math lesson, students will explore Fibonacci numbers and complete a Fibonacci sequence.
 Students will explore different natural spaces as they learn about math concepts.
-This lesson can be used to connect to outdoor experiences or prepare students for explorations outside of school.
+This lesson can certainly be used to connect to outdoor experiences or prepare students for explorations outside of school.

 La Sagrada Familia (3-5)